open-voice-interoperability/website/site/content/join/_index.md

     Open Voice Network members will help shape the future of AI-voice in consumer-facing industries in areas of technology, value propositions, provider ecosystems, competition, and commercial and personal information privacy.
-Members will be invited to participate in industry symposia that will speak to OVN-sponsored research and best practices in AI-voice commerce.
+Members will be invited to participate in industry symposia on research and best practices in AI-voice commerce.
   image1:
     alt: Open Voice
     image: /img/josh-hild-mo1lxrlelfs-unsplash-.jpg